KirillTregubov/Programmer-Bot/README.md

 ### Production

+First build the project by running `npm run build` or `yarn build`.

-Run `npm run start` or `yarn start` to start the bot in production mode.
+Then execute `npm run start` or `yarn start` to start the bot in production mode.

+#### Fly.io

+To deploy a new version of the bot, execute `flyctl deploy`.

+To stop the bot, execute `flyctl scale count 0`.
+You must re-deploy for changes to take effect.

+The bot can be restarted by reverting to `flyctl scale count 1` and re-deploying.

 ### Linting